fs+x86_64 +linux

 type iterator = struct {

-// Returns the next member of the directory, or void if there are none
+// Returns the next member of the directory, or done if there are none

 // remaining.